 1. Summer Valley Top 2.
 Peasant Style Top 3.
 Ruffle Top

-This pattern is available as an inexpensive, clearly formatted, PDF instant download HERE in my Etsy shop.
+– Get the free pattern below or this pattern is also available as an inexpensive, clearly formatted, PDF instant download in my Etsy shop.

 2 skeins worsted weight cotton or acrylic yarn (I used Lion Brand Heartland Yarn in Yellowstone)